About GLOMUS Camps

 Intercultural music making, regional presentations, excursions, interaction with the hosting country locals in form of jam sessions and concerts

-A kaleidoscope of music making, interesting presentations, inspirational networking, exciting excursions, informal and public jam sessions and concerts
+A kaleidoscope of music making, presentations, inspirational networking, excursions, informal and public jam sessions and concerts

 The camp combined both music making and research aspects and involved 80 participants from 15 countries